 What happens in hypnosis?

 People respond to hypnosis in different ways.
 Most describe hypnosis as a normal state of focused attention, in which they feel very calm and relaxed.
 Regardless of how and to what degree they respond, most people describe the experience as very pleasant.
 Most people are very responsive to hypnotic suggestions.
 A person’s ability to respond to hypnotic suggestions can be inhibited by fears and concerns arising from common misconceptions.
 Contrary to some depictions of hypnosis in books, movies, or television, people who have been hypnotized do not lose control over their behavior.
-They typically remain aware of whom they are and where they are, and unless amnesia has been specifically suggested, they usually remember what transpired during hypnosis.
+They typically remain aware of where they are, and what transpired during hypnosis.
 Hypnosis makes it easier for people to experience post-hypnotic suggestions, but it does not force them to have these experiences.

 Hypnotherapy is not a therapy like psychoanalysis.
 It is vocational and avocational (self-improvement) counseling.
 Additionally, it has medical applications when a client is referred, by a dentist or physician.
 Only credentialed professionals, who have been trained in the use of hypnosis, and are working within the scope of their professional expertise, should use hypnosis.

 This question is common from individuals encountering the profession of hypnotherapy for the first time.
 While the media has increasingly presented the virtues of hypnosis for a wide variety of applications, rarely do they make the distinction between hypnotherapists and healthcare or psychological care professionals.

 Many people assume that a hypnotherapist must be a psychologist or medical doctor.
 Hypnotherapy however, is a profession whose scope of practice and preparation is quite different from these other professions.